 A transfer switch also protects your generator when your local utility restores power, it keeps that local power from feeding back into your generator and damaging it.

 Do not fashion an extension cord to plug the generator into one of your electrical outlets.
 A neighbor had a friend do this for him, only problem was the guy hooked up the generator side of the cord to the 220 volt output of the generator.
 They plugged in this very un-smart idea into one of their 120 volt outlets and burned out all the TVs, microwave, etc in the house.

-Transfer panel installation, Things to think about:
+To Install A Generator Transfer Switch, Things to think about: